-(1) READ/LISTEN/SPEAK Read these sentences in Japanese.
+(a) READ/LISTEN/SPEAK Read these sentences in Japanese.
 Describe at least three things you are wearing today, including the colors of the items.

-交接 Grammar Verbs of Wearing The Japanese verb "to wear" varies according to where or how an object is worn on the body.
-For example, 着ます is used to describe things worn above the waist or on the entire body. はきます will wear (below the waist)
+Verbs of Wearing

+The Japanese verb "to wear" varies according to where or how an object is worn on the body.
+For example, 着ます is used to describe things worn above the waist or on the entire body.

-します will wear (accessories) かぶります will wear (on or draped over the head) かけます will wear (glasses)
+はきます will wear (below the waist) します will wear (accessories) will wear (on or draped over the head) かけます will wear (glasses)

-With verbs of wearing, the MASU form is an imperfect tense, which means that an action will take place in the future. $-\mathcal{T} \cap \sharp \dagger$ is used to describe one's present state or a habitual state, or that the action of wearing is occurring at the present moment.
+With verbs of wearing, the MASU form is an imperfect tense, which means that an action will take place in the future. - That is used to describe one's present state or a habitual state, or that the action of wearing is occurring at the present moment.